isaacholt100/isaacholt/public/maths-notes/year-3/crypto/crypto.typ

 - Cryptosystem objectives:
     - *Secrecy*: an intercepted message is not able to be decrypted
     - *Integrity*: it is impossible to alter a message without the receiver knowing
-    - *Authenticity*: receiver is certain of identity of sender
+    - *Authenticity*: receiver is certain of identity of sender (they can tell if an impersonator sent the message)
-    - *Non-repudiation*: sender cannot claim they sent a message; the receiver can prove they did.
+    - *Non-repudiation*: sender cannot claim they did not send a message; the receiver can prove they did.
 - *Kerckhoff's principle*: a cryptographic system should be secure even if the details of the system are known to an attacker.
 - Types of attack:
     - *Ciphertext-only*: the plaintext is deduced from the ciphertext.